FluentCRM/fluent-crm-developers-docs/src/database/orm/index.md

 ## Introduction

 The Fluent ORM provides a beautiful, simple ActiveRecord implementation for working with your database.
 Each database table has a corresponding "Model" which is used to interact with that table.
 Models allow you to query for data in your tables, as well as insert new records into the table.

+_Note: Fluent ORM is compatible the PHP Laravel Framework's Eloquent ORM.
+If you are familiar with Laravel's Eloquent ORM, you will feel right at home using the Fluent ORM._

 ## Defining Models